cyber-carpentry/group1-machine-learning-project/README.md

 All of these deliverables have been published as DockerHub images and can be easily used simply by running a DockerHub container.

+The following directories contain:
-mnist: builds and trains a basic neural network using the mnist dataset to recognized handwritten numbers
+* mnist: builds and trains a basic neural network using the mnist dataset to recognized handwritten numbers
-mnist_XX: allows the user to change parameters and optimization scheme of basic neural network model fashion-mnist
+* mnist_XX: allows the user to change parameters and optimization scheme of basic neural network model fashion-mnist